 What Makes a Steroid “Wet”?

 A “wet” steroid is one that causes the body to retain water.
 This occurs in compounds that have estrogenic properties, meaning that they aromatize in the body and convert readily into estrogen.
 This increase in estrogen causes a buildup of water between the muscle cells, which in turn leads to a loss of definition.
 However, that extra water between the cells also boosts the muscles’ ability to repair themselves and adds to the athlete’s overall strength.
-Wet steroids are common in bulking cycles when bodybuilders want to add mass and strength.
-Popular wet steroids include Deca Durabolin and Dianabol, which are often cheaper and in the case of Deca, require less frequent injection.
+Wet are common in bulking cycles when bodybuilders want to add mass and strength.
+Popular wets include Deca Durabolin and Dianabol, which are often cheaper and in the case of Deca, require less frequent injection.

 What Makes a Steroid “Dry”?